-The Derbyshire Dales is a District Authority in the county of Derbyshire, situated in the Southern Area of the Peak District, and set amidst some stunning countryside and attractions, making it popular for holidaymakers and walkers, adventure seekers, those seeking tranquility or anyone looking to explore the south side of the peak district.
+Situated in the Southern Area of the Peak District, who’s numerous local attractions, make it a popular destination for holidaymakers and walkers, adventure seekers, those seeking tranquility or anyone looking to explore the south side of the peak district.

 The landscape and countryside of the Derbyshire Dales

 The Derbyshire Dales is part of the Peak District area, and situated between the pastoral lands to the south and the grit-stone hills of the Dark Peaks to the north, this limestone plateau (referred to as the White Peaks of the Peak District) is an area of green dales, dry stone walls, and whitish-grey stone cottages.
 In the pre-history era this area was covered by a small ocean, whose warm shallow waters provided home to countless crustaceans, the compressed shells of which eventually formed the limestone rock of the area.
 Earth movements followed which pushed the plateau up from below and created the picturesque dales.

 Small rural communities sprang up later, including Bakewell, famous for its tart of course; Hathersage, the last resting place of legendary outlaw Little John; and Eyam, whose residents are now famous for self containing their outbreak of the Black Death, and preventing it from spreading to outlying areas.

 Things to see and do in the Derbyshire Dales